What makes the International School of Louisiana unique?

 What are the residency requirements for each campus?

-Jefferson Parish students must live in Jefferson Parish.
+ISL students can live in any Louisiana Parish.

 I’m not sure which ISL campus to apply for.
 How do the campuses compare?

 Most families make their decision based on location.
-Our Jefferson Parish campus can only accept students who live in Jefferson Parish.
-Our Uptown and Westbank campuses accept students from anywhere in Louisiana.
-Families who want their children to learn French should choose either the Uptown or Jefferson Parish campuses; our Westbank campus does not have a French program.
+Families who want their children to learn French should choose our Dixon campus; our Westbank campus does not have a French program.

 Families are welcome to tour each of the campuses and see if one feels like a better match.
 All campuses offer the same curriculum and methods.